What is gastroparesis?

 - Sometimes it may be suggested that the patient’s diet includes many liquids or puréed meals a day until the symptoms of gastroparesis improve and blood glucose levels are stable.

 Symptoms of gastroparesis include nausea, vomiting, heartburn, bloating of the abdomen, weight loss, poor appetite, and feeling full easily.
-Symptoms can be aggravated on consuming oily foods, large quantities of foods with fiber or drinking aerated drinks.
+Symptoms can be aggravated by consuming oily foods, large quantities of foods with fiber or drinking aerated drinks.
 Symptoms may vary in severity and frequency in each patient and can also vary in intensity over time in the same person.